Negru-Diana/SQL/README.md

 -  ⭐ Recenzii (Reviews) – Stores user ratings and comments.
 Linked to Utilizatori and ContinutMedia (users review content).

 -  📱 Dispozitive (Devices) – Tracks devices used for streaming.
-Linked to Utilizatori (each user has multiple devices).
+Linked to Utilizatori (each user has one or multiple devices).

 -  🛒 ServiciiDeStreaming (Streaming Services) – Stores available platforms (Netflix, HBO, etc.).
 Linked to AbonamenteUtilizatori (tracks user subscriptions).